 Metro Regional GO Bond: Voters in the three-county area (including Multnomah County which is served by Home Forward) approved an affordable housing bond in November 2018.
-The Metro GO Bond plans to create 3,900 affordable unites with 1,600 of these homes deeply affordable to households at or below 30% AMI.
+The Metro GO Bond plans to create 3,900 affordable units with 1,600 of these homes deeply affordable to households at or below 30% AMI.
 Half of the homes created will have two or more bedrooms to ensure access by families.

-As of September 2019, it is anticipated that Home Forward will receive allocations in two areas:
+As of July 2020, it is anticipated that Home Forward will receive allocations in two areas:

-- 1) Phase I project within the City of Portland Recognizing Home Forward's role as the Housing Authority representing Multnomah County, Metro requested Home Forward staff to prepare a proposal known as a "Phase I" project that would be ready to go early in the bond funding process.
-Home Forward selected Dekum Court as the site for major redevelopment which leverages the Section 18 disposition which HUD approved for the site (October 2018).
-Metro approved the Phase I project and an allocation of approximately \$22 million in bond funds in July 2019.
+- 1) Redevelopment of Dekum Court Approved as a "Phase 1 project" for use of Metro bond funds, Dekum Court.
+Home Forward selected Dekum Court as the site for major redevelopment which leverages the Section 18 disposition which HUD approved for the site (October 2018)-and utilizes a proposed transfer of 27 units of RAD assistance from Cora Park, Chateau Apartments and Scattered East A. Metro approved the Phase I project and an allocation of approximately \$22 million in bond funds in July 2019.
 Redevelopment will be completed in two phases, with Phase I ensuring that existing residents (40 units) have the choice to relocated into the new building (Spring 2022) prior to demolition of the current buildings.
-After completion of Phase II by Fall 2023, a total of 200 apartments will be located on the site. - 2) Eastern Multnomah County projects Due to smaller population sizes, the three cities in eastern Multnomah County did not qualify for individual allocations of bond funding.
+After completion of Phase II by Fall 2023, a total of 200-187 apartments will be located on the site. - 2) Troutdale property utilizing funds for Eastern Multnomah County projects Due to smaller population sizes, the three cities in eastern Multnomah County did not qualify for individual allocations of bond funding.
 Instead, Multnomah County and Metro have designated Home Forward as the jurisdictional partner to receive the bond allocation to cover approximately 111 units of affordable housing in this area.
-As of September 2019, Home Forward anticipates up to two properties will be developed either new construction and/or acquisition of an existing property.)
-Initial community engagement to inform an implementation strategy started during 2019 and will continue into 2020.
+Multnomah County has identified county-owned property in Troutdale that is in an area suitable for development as affordable housing.
+Home Forward is working from staff from the City of Troutdale to develop an initial design concept.
+Formal transfer of ownership from the County to Home Forward is anticipated during 2021 along with the beginning of an official design process.